HomeProductivityPdf Editor Apps for Android

 How do I sign a PDF on my Android phone?

-Open the file in an editor that supports signatures, such as Adobe Acrobat Reader or Xodo, tap the signature tool, then draw with your finger or stylus or type your name.
+Open the file in an editor that supports signatures, such as Adobe Acrobat Reader or MobiPDF, tap the signature tool, then draw with your finger or stylus or type your name.
 You can save the signature for reuse and drag it onto the right spot.
-Export the signed copy and it is ready to share.
+Export the signed copy and check it before you share, since some free tiers add a watermark on export.